DataIntellectTech/TorQ/InstallGuide.md

 **releasedir** -

 Is a mandatory parameter that is the full path or relative path to the deployment directory that will populate the Torq and TorQApp.
 If the directory doesn't exist then script creates one.
-It can be anything, as per previous AquaQ instructions it has been deploy.
+It can be anything, as per previous AquaQ instructions the folder name has been deploy.
-As follows:
+The releasedir parameter can be used as follows:

 `releasedir=/home/user/deploy`